Icelk/moella/README.md

 $ cargo install moella
 ```

+There are also builds available for Linux in [Github Acctions](https://github.com/Icelk/moella/actions),
+and possibly for other platforms under `Releases` (yet to be determined).

 # Development

 During development, this requires [Kvarn](https://github.com/Icelk/kvarn) to be cloned at `../kvarn`, [Kvarn Search](https://github.com/Icelk/kvarn-search) at `../kvarn-search`, and [Kvarn Auth](https://github.com/Icelk/kvarn-auth) at `../kvarn-auth`.